 Video demos are another form of digital marketing collateral that can end up benefiting the sales team.
 Instead of going over how the product or service works in excruciating detail, they can simply send prospects a link to the video, saving time, energy, and subsequently, money.
 These videos can also help generate higher quality leads; when someone reaches out after taking the time to see how the product works, they’re more likely to buy.

 The benefits of video demos are vast; they showcase the product’s benefits, help people visualize how they could use it in their lives, and they can even improve the experience for current customers.
 Clients can use these videos when they are getting started with the product or service, to jog their memory, or if they reach a stumbling block.
 Plus, the company can share demo videos with current clients to inspire them to purchase additional products or upgrade to a premium service.

 Streamline Digital Marketing Collateral Creation With Ashore

 There are a plethora of digital marketing collateral formats a company could employ, but regardless of which you choose, making sure they are in top shape before sharing is essential.
 Whether the collateral takes the form of PDFs, web pages, videos, audio, or images, Ashore has all of the tools a company needs to conduct a thorough review.
 With markup tools and contextual commenting, Ashore makes feedback clear, and to make sure your collateral is ready to go when it needs to be, Ashore offers customizable workflows, instant notifications, and automatic reminders.
 Thinking of upgrading your digital marketing?
-Start your 14-day free trial of Ashore today!
+Sign up for free today!